sdr-enthusiasts/Buster-Docker-Fixes/README.md

 ### Our recommendation
 The easiest solution is option 1: update `libseccomp2` in your operating system.
 [KX1T](https://github.com/kx1t) has created a [script](libseccomp2-checker.sh) that you can run.
 It will check that your system is "Buster" based and install an updated version of `libseccomp2` only if required and available.

+If you are unsure if your system may be affected you can also run this script.
+The script is designed to only run on systems it knows will have the problem and we can safely apply a fix.

 To run this script, which only needs to be done once, please do the following:

 ```shell